juanmirod/chatgpt_cli/README.md

 - [ ] Summarize the conversation in a paragraph when it's getting to the token limit to be able to continue on track
 - [ ] Publish a conversation as a gist or somewhere else
 - [ ] Long term memory with a vector database
-- [ ] Add an action to generate images with the help of ChatGPT using Dall-e API

 ## Runing the test suite